 What is Load Balancing?

 Load balancing allows you to easily balance the amount of work that is being performed on a number of different pieces of equipment or sections of hardware.
-Typically loads are balanced across a number of different servers or – within a single cloud server – across its hard drives and CPUs.
+Typically loads are balanced across a number of different servers or – within a single VPS – across its hard drives and CPUs.
 If you use more than one device or piece of software to accomplish load-balancing, that backup equipment will make your system more reliable via redundancy.

 Probably the most common way in which load-balancing is understood is as a way to meaningfully separate the incoming requirements of Internet protocol (IP) visitors accessing a website or application.
 Load-balancing was invented and has been refined for various reasons: better performance and speed of each device, making under-utilization (failure to take advantage of the resources on each machine) less of a problem, and keeping individual machines from hitting their threshold and potentially starting to drop requests.